dmaerzendorfer/masterThesis/ResearchDiary/README.md

         - joystick up/down to move up/down
         - A button to get closer
         - B button to get further away
+    - have yet to test, my quest ran out of power since the cable to the pc doesnt seem to charge very well...
+- since i pretty much used all the buttons on the controllers already will put the transition into the viewpoint into the view panel as a button.

 ## 26.06.2024
 - besprechung mit markus